openharmony/docs/en/application-dev/reference/apis/js-apis-configurationconstant.md

 ## ConfigurationConstant.Direction<sup>9+</sup>

-The value is obtained through the **ConfigurationConstant.Direction** API.
+You can obtain the value of this constant by calling the **ConfigurationConstant.Direction** API.

 **Example**